Fall, 2023

 Course Objectives:

-To learn the Japanese writing system (Hiragana, Katakana and Kanji) and basic grammar patterns, including present and past tense in adjectives and verbs in all four skills (listening, speaking, writing and reading).
+To learn the Japanese writing system (Hiragana, Katakana and Kanji) and basic grammar patterns, including present and past tense in adjectives and verbs in all three modes of communications (interpersonal, interpretive, and presentational).

 Student Learning Outcomes: